 The Archaeological Museum of Istanbul is formed from three museums.
 The main museums are the Archaeological Museum and the Museum of the Ancient Orient, and the third one is the Museum of Islamic Art (in the Tiled Kiosk).
 This variety is not only about the museums in Istanbul.
 The city is a place where various types of cultures and backgrounds come together.

 If you don’t have enough time to visit all over Istanbul, Istanbul Archaeological Museum is a great option to see.
 This museum covers Turkey’s history very well, from the ancient time and Byzantine period up to the Ottomans era, Islamic period, and even the ancient east.
-If you are interested in Turkey’s history, don’t forget to visit Istanbul Archaeological Museum as a place where you can have a glimpse of all the beauty in Istanbul.
+If you are interested in Turkey’s history, don’t forget to visit Istanbul Archaeological Museum as a place where you can have a glimpse of all the beauty in Istanbul, Turkey.
 (Photo by Milena via Flickr)